bitemyapp/esqueleto/README.md

 exports a number of unsafe functions to call any function, operator or value.
 This functions can be found on Database.Esqueleto.Internal.Sql module.

-Warning: the functions discuss on section should always be use with an explicit type signature as they are too general in order to maintain type safety, and you will need to indicate some type when you want to get results back from the database so better set types earlier rather than late.
+Warning: the functions discussed in this section must always be used with an explicit type signature as they are too general in order to maintain type safety, and you will need to indicate some type when you want to get results back from the database so better set types earlier rather than late.
 This functions are also vulnerable to sql injection attacks so their use must be